-As a founder of a startup the journey requires you to become something you haven’t been before and deal with situations that you have never experienced.
-In my short experience of being a first time startup founder, I have come to realize that one of the most important characteristics you need to display is to have a desire and willingness to learn.
+As a founder of a startup, the journey requires you to become something you haven’t been before and deal with situations that you have never experienced.
+In my short experience of being a first-time startup founder, I have come to realise that one of the most important characteristics you need to display is to have a desire and willingness to learn.

 My co-founder Lauren and I graduated from university in July 2012 and began working on our startup straight away.
 Having both studied Business Management we had a solid academic knowledge base to build upon.
 What we didn’t have was practical experience of building a company.
 This is exactly where a desire to learn comes into play.